HexTree/red-sea-tools/README.md

 - kbus - Based on http://kbus.info/ , highly detailed bus scheduling and planner app.
 - Web Links - List of important websites

 This is entirely open source, so any contribution would be appreciated.
-If you have questions, please post in the Issues page or email me at liam.mencel@kaust.edu.sa
+If you have questions, please post in the Issues page.

 Screenshots of old version: